 Ask for a quote in order to compare the costs by different movers and their availability.
 Don't just compare the sticker price, understand how they're calculating their quote.
-This is important because they're providing you an estimate based on information you provided and you’ll want to understand how changes to this information will impact the final price.
+This is important because they're providing you with an estimate based on the information you provided, and you’ll want to understand how changes to this information will impact the final price.
 If you have antiques to move or other items that require special care, be sure to tell the movers before they give you a quote.

-Make sure the moving company has the necessary equipment to dismantle and reconnect kitchen appliances and has the knowledge about how to handle fragile or expensive items.
-Consider the experience level of the movers which is based on factors like years in the moving business, speed of delivery, availability on the moving dates you’re interested in, are they providing any additional services, such as packing or storage.
+Make sure the moving company has the necessary equipment to dismantle and reconnect kitchen appliances and has knowledge about how to handle fragile or expensive items.
+Consider the experience level of the movers which is based on factors like years in the moving business, speed of delivery, availability on the moving dates you’re interested in, and whether they are providing any additional services, such as packing or storage.
 Factors like packing are important when you live in a larger home or have no time to pack yourself.

 For more information on the types of home insurance read our full report.
 To get a quote on house insurance, visit our partner site SquareOne Insurance.

 This is why you need to rekey all the locks in your new home.
 Rekeying should not be confused with replacing a lock.
 You don't need to replace the locks in your new home.
-A locksmith simply disassembles the lock cylinder - the area that accepts the key - discards the old pins, and replaces them with ones that fit your new key.
-This is not an expensive procedure, and usually only takes a few minutes to change several locks.
+A locksmith simply disassembles the lock cylinder - the area that accepts the key - discards the old pins and replaces them with ones that fit your new key.
+This is not an expensive procedure and usually only takes a few minutes to change several locks.